thshao2/head-tracking-pointer-public/README.md

       - Dwell Time (in milliseconds):
         Time to remain within the dwell area before clicking (300–5000 ms).

+    Once 40% of the dwell time has elapsed, a visual progress ring indicator will show the time remaining until a click is triggered.

 ✅ All settings are automatically saved and persist across sessions.